PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/useless_comment

-Remove useless comments regarding the method definition.
+Comments that do not provide more precision than the definition of a method MUST BE deleted

 **DEPRECATED**
 replaced by `no_superfluous_phpdoc_tags`.